Docy Child

 Systems in scope

 To identify all your systems in scope, take an inventory of all the various systems and internal controls that are critical to delivering your service or product in scope.
-This could include email and Slack; the key is the focus on the systems and tools that are essential in delivering your service/product.
+This could include email and Slack; the key is to focus on the systems and tools that are essential to delivering your service/product.
 Production systems have a direct impact on your product or service in lieu of non-production systems.

 Vendors in scope

-In order to identify the vendors in scope, focus on the critical vendors such as cloud hosting production-related companies used to support the product or service in scope
+In order to identify the vendors in scope, focus on the critical vendors, such as cloud hosting production-related companies used to support the product or service in scope.

 Trust Service Criteria (TSC) in scope